john-robertson-p97/snow-cactus/README.md

 This structure pertains to a single Atlas configuration (for a specific tenant, application, and so on).
 Each individual custom
 Atlas config will have a separate copy of this structure.

+# Persistence of Events
+As events are received by Atlas, it will be generally necessary to persist them.
+To do so in an efficient manner, event sourcing will be used.

+As events come in, Atlas will keep track of which events are related to which other events.
+As a given user uses our system to perform a certain task, many different events may be raised and routed in sequence to perform this task.
+Together, this sequence of events will implement a given workflow.
+However other users may go through the same workflow, raising the same events, and the same user may do the same thing multiple times.
+Atlas will keep track of each sequence of events separately from each other sequence.

+This will be comparable to streaming off of YouTube.
+YouTube has a list of videos, and it is streaming them to different users.
+Each video has a different set of data that is stream.
+This is similar to a workflow in Atlas.
+Each time a user streams that video, this is similar to a sequence of related events in Atlas.
+Different users may stream the same video at the same time, and the same user may revisit the same video multiple times, but YouTube keeps track of each stream separately.
+This is similar to Atlas keeping track of each sequence of events separately.

+To persist events, Atlas will use event sourcing, but it will break up the event sourcing through the use of snapshots.
+In this way, Atlas will persist a sequence of events similarly to how a video is streamed.

+When a video is streamed, it starts with all of the data for a given frame - all of the visual and auidal data needed to present that frame.
+But then as it goes from frame to frame, it doesn't just keep sending all of that data separately for each frame.
+Instead it just sends the deltas - the visual and audial data that actually changed since the last frame.
+As it moves from frame to frame, instead of sending a full sheet of data, it just keeps sending the changes since the last frame, over and over again.
+As the client machine receives this data, it starts with the original frame - which had a complete set of data - and keeps applying these deltas on top of each other, to know what to present at any given point in time.

+As time goes on though, this can start working more and more poorly.
+To fix that, video streams will occasionally send a frame with a full set of data - just like they did with the first frame initially - instead of sending a delta.
+Just like at the beginning, the client machine can take this new frame and use it by itself to present that moment of the stream to the user.
+This new frame is a complete, self-contained snapshot of the present moment in the video stream.
+It is called a keyframe.

+As the stream continues, it will go back to sending deltas, but the client machine will always apply this new set of deltas to the most recent snapshot, the most recent keyframe.
+The client machine will always disregard what had come before that last keyframe.
+And as time goes on, the stream will send a series of deltas, then send a new keyframe, then send a series of deltas, then a new keyframe, and so on until the stream is ended.
+In this way, the video stream is compression and efficient, through sending the deltas, but it is also reliable and so on, through occassionally sending the keyframes.

+Atlas will persist its events in the same exact manner.
+It will use event sourcing, which the same as when video streams send a series of deltas.
+It will also use "Snapshots", which are directly analogous to keyframes.
+(In Atlas's case though, the Snapshots may, at least in some cases, be less of a reliability mechanism and more of a read-efficiency mechanism.)